The collection and assessment of mental health and brain injury data is a lengthy and difficult process

 By the Numbers

-The neuroscience underlying our services has been developed through years of research, and has been the subject of numerous peer-reviews and publications.
-MINDSET has taken that science and provides an efficient conduit for its use across
+The neuroscience underlying our services was developed through years of research, and has been the subject of numerous peer-reviews and publications.
+MINDSET has taken that science and created an efficient conduit for its use across a number of clinical and legal market applications.

 Federal District Court appointments